dutchduckgo/natural-gas-price-model/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License
+## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the `LICENSE` file for details.

-## 🙏 Acknowledgments
+## Acknowledgments

 - U.S. Energy Information Administration for comprehensive energy data
 - National Weather Service for weather forecasts and observations
 - Climate Prediction Center for degree day data
 - CME Group for futures market data

-## 📞 Support

-If you have any questions or need help, please:
-- Open an issue on GitHub
-- Check the documentation
-- Review the example notebook

----

-**⭐ Star this repository if you find it helpful!**